wzsayiie/ob-native/README.md

 ## introduction

-a cross-platform program that has least dependencies on os api and gpu api. the prefix `ep` of repository name is short for *"experiment"*, which means this is a experimental project.
+a cross-platform program framework that has least dependencies on os api. the prefix `ep` of repository name is short for *"experiment"*, which means this is a experimental project.